blueCFD/Core/_posts/2016-08-04-bluecfd-core-2016-1-ongoing-release.md

 The source code provided has most of the porting changes needed for making OpenFOAM 4.x build and run natively on Windows.
-What's missing is the development infrastructure, which will be released publicly and for free in the binary release of blueCFD-Core 2016-1.
+What is missing is the development infrastructure, which will be released publicly and for free in the binary release of blueCFD-Core 2016-1.

-Said development infrastructure is based on [MSys2](https://msys2.github.io/) and instructions for developing in a clean installation of MSys2 will be provided at [openfoamwiki.net](http://openfoamwiki.net), after we've finalized the release of blueCFD-Core 2016-1.
+Said development infrastructure is based on [MSys2](https://msys2.github.io/) and instructions for developing in a clean installation of MSys2 will be provided at [openfoamwiki.net](http://openfoamwiki.net), after we have finalized the release of blueCFD-Core 2016-1.

 The release source code has been directly forked from the [OpenFOAM-dev](https://github.com/OpenFOAM/OpenFOAM-dev)